retirement. Many Australian's are watching their superannuation funds perform move up and

 - Tax deduction of life and disability insurance

-- Capital protection of your share portfolio
+- Ability for capital protection of your share portfolio

 - Tax planning advantages